pedroandreou/Gallery-of-Terror-Dreams/README.md

 ## REBUILD
 docker-compose build --pull && docker-compose push

-## FIND THE CUSTOM NNETWORKS THAT YOU HAVE CREATED
+## FIND THE CUSTOM NETWORKS THAT YOU HAVE CREATED
 docker network ls --filter type=custom
 ```